AmirDeviloper/supermarket_market_basket_analysis/README.md

    ```bash
    pip install pandas numpy matplotlib scikit-learn mlxtend
    ```
-2. Update `INPUT_FILE` to point to your local copy of the dataset.
+2. Download `dataset.zip` and unzip it, then update `INPUT_FILE` to point to your local copy of the dataset.
 3. Run the notebook top to bottom.

 ## Dataset